My Dog Won't Eat

 Support appetite gently during warm months by offering meals at cooler times, keeping water fresh, and avoiding heavy exercise right before feeding.
 If the seasonal dip is mild and weight remains stable, it may be a normal adjustment.
 But if your dog refuses food entirely, loses weight, or seems unwell, treat it as more than a weather quirk and check in with your veterinarian.

-Aging and Appetite: When Less Eating Is Normal, and When It Isn’t
+Senior Dog Won't Eat: When Less Eating Is Normal—and When It Isn't

-Still, “normal aging” shouldn’t be a blanket explanation for steady decline.
-If dogs eat less as they get older and you’re seeing weight loss, muscle thinning, or new pickiness, it’s worth screening for dental disease, organ changes, pain, and medication side effects.
-Many seniors eat well again once the underlying friction is removed and meals are made easier to approach.
+The line to watch is steady decline.
+If an aging dog is eating less alongside weight loss, muscle thinning, or new pickiness, screen for dental disease, organ changes, pain, and medication side effects rather than accepting it as normal.
+Many seniors eat well again once the underlying friction is removed and meals are made easier to approach—warmed food, a raised bowl, or smaller, more frequent portions.

 Gentle Feeding Strategies That Preserve Nutrition Without Negotiation